realJeremySun/first-web-game-lb4/blog/2019-04-16-my-first-API-with-loopback-4-(part-1).md

   }
 ```

 Add those lines into the `post /character`.
 That will traverse your database to find a unique character id.
-Since this is not a very good programing practice, we will try to improve it in upcoming blogs.
+Since this is a very bad programing practice, we will try to improve it in next episode.

 ### API Explorer